-School and home routines are often altered at this time and your students may be staying up later, eating more junk food, tired and easily upset.
+It’s December, a crazy time of the school year.
+Kindergarten Christmas days are filled with glitter, glue, Christmas concerts and parties.
+School and home routines are often changed at this time of the year and your students may be tired and easily upset.

 1. Make it easy for parents to help

-Include “help with cutting out” in the volunteer list you send home in September.
+Include “help with cutting out crafts” in the volunteer list you send home in September.
 There are usually parents that cannot help in the classroom and don’t mind cutting things out in the evenings.
 Here’s how it works:

-- Create a holiday cutting out list, for parents and save it for future years.
+- Create a, Christmas cutting out list, for parents and save it for future years.

-- Keep a finished sample of the project, samples of the cut out pieces, and a list of how many pieces you need for the class in individual Ziploc™ type bags.
+- Keep a finished sample, samples of the cut out pieces and a list of how many pieces you need for the class in individual Ziploc™ type bags.

 - Written instructions can be vague, so always supplement them with samples of the craft.